Andrew-Draganov/GiDR-DUN/readme.md

      - `conda activate GiDR_DUN_rapids`
      - `conda activate GiDR_DUN_torch`
  - We now install the relevant libraries and compile the C code:
-     - `make insall_python_env` will allow you to run the numba and torch optimizations
+     - `make insall_python_env` will allow you to run the numba optimizations
-     - `make insall_cython_env` will allow you to do the default cython optimizations
+     - `make insall_cython_env` will allow you to do the default cython optimizations as well as the numba ones
-     - `make insall_cuda_code` will install the cuda wrappers for the gpu implementation
+     - `make insall_cuda_code` will install the cuda wrappers for the gpu implementation as well as the cython and numba ones
+     - If you'd like to run the pytorch GPU optimizer, simply enter the `GiDR_DUN_torch` conda environment and install the setup.py
  - If you have installed the cython code, you can check that everything works by calling `make run_cpu_test`
      - Similarly for cuda code, `make run_gpu_test`
  - You can then remake the plots from the paper by `make run_analysis` and `make run_gpu_analysis`